|Burwell||DIY & Electronics||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 I also can do a bit of free-lance technical authoring.
 See Publications

 I tend to like organising and cataloguing data - which should be evident from the www site: the genealogy section of the www site was started by organising and keying in my father's collection of data on the Torrens families: this data has been added to over the years by others.
+In 2022 my brother Hugh decided to sell my father's large collection of cigarette and trade cards, which I have listed.

 I am a keen photographer: there are many photos in the Cats section of the www site, including many walks with our cats.
 There are more walks with photos in the Forest of Dean section of the www site and elsewhere!